 The full Royal coastal walk is 26 kilometres and takes two days – but you can explore portions of it to get a taste of each part.
 Starting at Bundeena and walking to Little Marley Beach is a great option for first time National Park adventurers.
 It's easy enough for inexperienced bushwalkers, but still offers beautiful vantage points, a mixed bag of terrains and plenty of happy snap ops.
 The route navigates winds along the coastline, taking you over sandy red soil, through scrubby bushland and along the sandstone cliffs.
 Make sure you take plenty of water.
 We'd highly recommend packing your own picnic too.

-3. Jump off the rock at Wattamolla
+3. Float at Wattamolla

 4. Ogle Wedding Cake Rock